FREQUENTLY ASKED QUESTIONS

 All performers at BNNW are volunteering their creative time and foregoing payment for services or travel.
 Bands that have recordings and/or merchandise, plus a person to manage sales, will be able to sell items at BNNW.
 No percentage is taken from sales.

 IF MY BAND DOES NOT GET PAID, THEN WHAT IS DONE WITH ALL THE MONEY?

 After meeting production expenses, all proceeds from BNNW are donated to organizations that encourage and support Balkan music and dance.
 In 2012, 2013, 2014, 2015, 2016, 2017 and 2018 proceeds from the first festival went to the Russian Community Center, the Seattle Balkan Dancers, Balkan Festivals Northwest (producers of balkanalia!) and the East European Folklife Center (producers of the Balkan Music & Dance Workshop in Mendocino).
 Additionally, BNNW provided funding for youth scholarships at balkanalia! and two half scholarships to Mendocino Balkan Music and Dance Camp.

 Funds are also used to bring world class acts to the event from outside the Pacific Northwest.

 HOW DO I GET TO BALKAN NIGHT NORTHWEST?

-This year the event takes place at the St. Demetrios Greek Orthodox church function halls, located at 2100 Boyer Avenue East, Seattle, WA in March, Saturday the 10th from 5pm-12pm.
-A Sunday evening performance of the featuring band is also scheduled at a location TBD.
+This year the event takes place at the St. Demetrios Greek Orthodox church function halls, located at 2100 Boyer Avenue East, Seattle, WA in March, Saturday the 7th from 5pm-12pm.
+A Sunday evening performance will also scheduled at a location TBD.

 Metro bus service is available, and there is parking on the street throughout the neighborhood.